 The non-toxic and pesticide-free tool functions as an early detection system that alerts the user every time an infestation starts to form in the bedroom.
 With the help of Perlongo, Maria started BuggyBeds in 2011.

 The innovative product struck them a deal with Home Depot and Burlington Coat Factory.
 The founders also got a $5 million offer for their trademarks and patents, but declined.
-Before entering the Tank they had made $150,000 in six months.
+Before entering the Tank they made $150,000 in six months.

 Shark Tank Appearance

 The pitch didn’t excite the Sharks too much but when the founders started answering questions and explaining the business things changed.
 In a strange turn of events, Kevin O’Leary asked the ladies to wait outside for a minute.
-It’s rare for all five sharks to plan a deal together in private.
+It’s rare for five sharks to plan a deal together in private.

 After Shark Tank

 BuggyBeds made history on the show and was the first business to clinch a deal with five Sharks.
-After the episode aired, the company got a lot of publicity and got a nice bump in sales.
+After the episode aired, the company got a lot of publicity and a nice bump in sales.
 In an interview with SharkTankBlog.com, the founders revealed Daymond John’s team has taken the lead.

 Before Shark Tank, the product was available at 60 Home Depot locations.
 Now, it’s being sold at 350 locations.
 It’s also available at ACE, Burlington Coat Factory, CVS Pharmacy, Kroger, Target, Camping World, and other major retail chains.